aakers24/THM/Paths/SOC1/SOC1.md

 ### Wireshark

-* Wireshark is an open-source, cross-platform, tools for sniffing and analyzing live network traffic as well as creating and inspecting pcaps.
+* Wireshark is an open-source, cross-platform, tool for sniffing and analyzing live network traffic as well as creating and inspecting pcaps.

 * *To satiate my own curiosity I wanted to know what a pcapng file was because I've seen things with ng appended before including this file extension and didn't know what it meant.
 Apparently the ng means next generation.*

 * Packet or Protocol Dissection is investigating packet details by decoding available protocols and fields.

-* DHCP (Dynamic Host Configuration Protocol) is resposible for managing automatic IP address and required communication parameters.
+* DHCP (Dynamic Host Configuration Protocol) is responsible for managing automatic IP addresses and required communication parameters.

-* NetBIOS (Network BIOS - Network Basic Input/Output System) is resposible for allowing applications on different hosts to communicate.
+* NetBIOS (Network BIOS - Network Basic Input/Output System) is responsible for allowing applications on different hosts to communicate.
 NBNS (NetBIOS Name Service) is the abbreviation in Wireshark.

 * Kerberos is the default authentication service for Windows domains and is responsible for service requests between two or more computers over the untrusted network.
 Its goal is to provide secure identity.

 * ICMP (Internet Control Message Protocol) was made to diagnose and report network issues and is used in reporting and testing.
-It is often trusted and is used for DoS attacks and data exfiltration/tunneling by way of the addition data payload it can transfer.
+It is often trusted and is used for DoS attacks and data exfiltration/tunneling by way of the additional data payload it can transfer.

     * Large volumes or packet sizes, especially after a security breach, are IoCs.
 A way around the size issue for attackers is to create custom packets only containing the usual 64 bytes.

-    * The tunnelled data is often formatted to the TCP, HTTP, or SSH protocols.
+    * The tunneled data is often formatted to the TCP, HTTP, or SSH protocols.

 * DNS (Domain Name System) is the system which maps IPs to domain names.
 As with ICMP it is often trusted and used for data exfiltration/tunneling.